khdevnet/dotnetcore-mongodb/README.md

 (although not as dramatically as it did on the first move).
 If there aren’t more moves, the padding factor will slowly go down, as shown in Figure 3-3.

+If your document has one field that grows, try to keep is as the last field in the document (but before "garbage").
+It is slightly more efficient for MongoDB not to have to rewrite fields after "tags" if it grows.

 **Cardinality** is how many references a collection has to another collection.
 Common relationships are one-to-one, one-to-many, or many-to-many.
 For example, suppose we